Zhu-BY/ALGE/README.md

 # Code
 Before performing the calculations, please install the required packages based on the **requiements** file.
 ## Influence evaluation
+To implement influence evaluation, you can directly run the **main_influence_evaluation** file.
+We also provide code for other comparison methods.
 ## Influence maximization
+To implement influence maximization, you can directly run the **main_influence_maximization** file.
+We also provide code for other comparison methods.
+## Active learning stategy
+Active learning algorithm proposed by us is placed in the **Active_learning** file.